 - Support incentives for jurisdictions that provide opportunities for more housing, including affordable and transit-oriented developments (TODs) and encourage the siting of these developments near areas with transportation resources and future planned investments.

 - Work with our local government partners to support approaches to funding affordable housing.

-VI.
-Economic Development
+VII.
+Economic and Community Development

 - Support funding for the planning and development of infrastructure that results in the creation and retention of jobs, including transportation, housing and technology deployment.

-- Encourage the location of job centers and housing be consistent with regional transportation plans
+- Encourage the location of job centers and housing be consistent with regional transportation plans.

 - Support the use of innovative financing, such as Infrastructure Financing Districts, and mitigation programs, such as advance mitigation, to help plan and develop areas to attract and retain businesses.